oozvc/bims/README.md

 bims is a kernel

-a simple kernel by bhimantara & zeno team
+a simple kernel by ziole & zeno team

     git clone https://github.com/oozvc/ziolekernel
     cd ziolekernel